kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 ### Kees' final service

 On Saturday evening, January 31, 1942, I was in a meeting of the Evangelisation Committee when we were interrupted by a telephone call.
-A woman had read in the Church Herald that there would be a collection for the Jewish Mission the following day, and warmed me that the attention of the Sicherheitsdienst[^Sicherheitsdienst] had been drawn,  and they would want to prevent the collection.
+A woman had read in the Kerkbode[^kerkbode] that there would be a collection for the Jewish Mission the following day, and warned me that the attention of the Sicherheitsdienst[^Sicherheitsdienst] had been drawn,  and they would want to prevent the collection.
 I took note of this message, but it was evident to me that a scheduled collection could not be canceled due to such a threat.
-Dr Sietsma was also informed of this warning by a member of the Evangelisation Committee and warned that there would probably be spies attending the service.
+Kees was also informed of this warning by a member of the Evangelisation Committee and warned that there would probably be spies attending the service.

-That morning Dr Sietsma preached about the temptation of Christ in the wilderness, especially about the temptation of power.
+That morning Kees preached about the temptation of Christ in the wilderness, especially about the temptation of power.
 I had the privilege of being in the audience.
 The preaching was scriptural and full of clarity, but it was in no way provocative or imprudent.
 The preacher brought Christ into light in his holy, principled struggle with Satan.
 He also made it clear that Satan still tempts people with power, and seduces them with the kingdoms of the earth.

 The application of this text was obvious: those who are of Christ have to resist the temptation of power.